Let’s make twiggy bits!

-Up and Down Feathered Buttonhole stitch is an ideal stitch to use for thorny stem in floral spray.
-This is a stitch I often use and I think most embroiderers and crazy quilters will particularly enjoy as it makes marvellous twiggy bits particularly if you treat them in an improvisational manner.
-A feathery line of twin stitches is created and at first glance it looks like knotted feather stitch but it is not, as the knot is flat to the fabric and quite neat.
-To understand the workings of Up and Down Feathered Buttonhole you need to know Up and Down buttonhole and feather stitch as this a combination of the two stitches.
+Up and Down Feathered Buttonhole stitch is ideal to use for thorny stems in floral sprays.
+This is a stitch I often use and I think most embroiderers and crazy quilters will particularly enjoy, as it makes marvellous twiggy bits — particularly if you treat them in an improvisational manner.
+A feathery line of twin stitches looks at first glance like knotted feather stitch.
+But it is not, as the knot is flat to the fabric and quite neat.
+To understand the workings of Up and Down Feathered Buttonhole you need to know Up and Down buttonhole and feather stitch as this is a combination of the two stitches.

 How to work Up and Down Feathered Buttonhole Stitch

 Before you work this stitch, be familiar with feather stitch, and up and down buttonhole stitch.
 (Follow the links for a tutorial if you need a refresher).
 When working this stitch, it is useful to imagine 3 parallel lines.

 Work from top to bottom.
 Bring the needle out at the top of the line to be worked.
 Insert the needle to the right, and have it emerge from the fabric in the middle and below these two points, so that when the thread is wrapped under the needle, it makes a V shape.
 With the thread under the needle and take the needle through the fabric.

 This first V shape creates the first part of the tied pairs of stitches.
 For the second stitch of the pair, take the needle through the fabric, point the needle in an outward direction.
 See the illustration and note where the point of the needle is.
 In other words, point the needle outwards and upwards.
 Wrap the working thread under the needle at the top.
 Pull the needle through the fabric.
 As you do this hold down the loop that forms with the left thumb to prevent it from slipping.
 This loop forms the bar at the base of both stitches.
 This forms the first pair of tied stitches.